LodestoneHQ/lodestone/DESIGN-v1.md

 ## API

-We have a two options for our API design, a Unified API or a direct-to-component API
+We have a couple of different options for our API design, `Unified`, `Direct/Component` or `Framework` API

 ### Unified